Global evangelist and founder of Christ for all Nations (CfaN)...

 Q: How much of your costs are covered by donations and how much by advertising income?

-PK: 60% of Premier's income comes from the generosity of our donors – mainly through individual gifts generated by our mailing programme.
-We also receive legacy gifts and church offerings, with the remaining 40% generated through advertising and sales income.
+PK: Two thirds of Premier's income comes from the generosity of our donors – mainly through individual gifts generated by our mailing programme.
+We also receive legacy gifts and church offerings, with the remaining one third generated through advertising, magazine subscriptions and sales income.

 Q: You mail your donors frequently.
 How much do you spend on fundraising?